cthomas-ml/syc-syn-latents/docs/index.markdown

 ```

 # What's next
-- Finetune the model using the filtered sycophantic dataset and make a direct comparison.
+- Finetune the model using the filtered sycophantic dataset and make a direct comparison with CCS on larger training sets.
-- Re-run CCS with larger datasets.
 - Test both approaches against Anthropic's synthetically generated eval datasets.
-- Examine knowledge loss in both resulting models.
+- Examine knowledge loss in both approaches.
 - Share more of the code used in this project.
 - Where in the model is sycophancy happening?
 In both the math and IMDB datasets, tendency towards sycophancy is different in summary and multiple choice scenarios.